CaptainCrouton89/AlariaWiki/World Timeline.md

 Battle between dynasties, no winners

+#### Evorkia's Vision: 10,400 BSD
+Evorkia was a powerful, good, lich.
+She had a vision of catastrophic future when Titans would return, and saw the world falling to them.
+Realizing the world was screwed if there was no resistance, she created orcs—a race of humanoids incapable of feeling fear.
+As the founder of their line, she sacrificed some her spirit to become theres, putting her in a dangerous situation—any positive aspects she kept for herself were ones the orcs could not have.
+Thus, a race of aggressive, fearless, and slow thinking humanoids was born.
+In giving her race the spirit they needed, she fell into a state of passivity and terror.
+Her visions were ignored by the wider world, and she eventually fled from her research and work on the orcs out of fear of her creation.
+The orcs were left directionless and escaped out into the world.
+Evorkia's fear drove her to further split her spirit, further deteriorating her mind to a state of base desires and evil.
+She isolated herself completely, and lives to this day, though only a shadow of her once incredible influence.

 ### Hykravones: 10,210–10,209 BSD

 Before the titans fled and died, Hykravones, the Gray Prince went into inter dimensional space, only returning millions of years later.
 The world as he knew it had been destroyed, and he flew into a rage, and began dismantling [Alaria](Alaria).